 We drive further down the rocky embankment – there are other cars down there, and walk past the bag of camel poo to put our feet in the water.
 I ease myself down where I’m at, past the picnic rubbish and plastic chairs and picnicking families.
 Julie finds another spot that’s just as steep, but closer to children in pants and sweaters instead of men in suits with others floating in the distance.
 I’m not sure which you are supposed to be able to do at this point.
 Looking up and out this place is great, it’s just sad the people don’t feel the need to pick up after themselves.

 We get back in the car, after noticing the nicer beach at the resort, and continue south to look for food – 2 km and we are at Samara Mall.
-We park in the back and eat at Pizzeria Napoletana Dead Sea – two bread appetizer bowls (with fresh, pita, and sticks), a chicken with cherry tomato pizza (with more red veg for me), and Spanish rice with cheese in a breaded ball.
+We park in the back and eat at Pizzeria Napoletana Dead Sea – two bread (fresh, pita, sticks) appetizer bowls, a chicken with cherry tomato pizza (with more red veg for me), and Spanish rice with cheese in a breaded ball.
 I see a black limoncello on the menu and am told it’s missing a comma.
 It should be black or white sambuca and lemon – not both; I’ll stick with my water.

-We walk around the overpriced store that sells plate clocks, magnets, and shelves of Dead Sea mud and salt and cream – and even at buy-one-get-one is too much.
-In another store I see canned hummus and foul medammas, white chocolate with kiwi, and Riesen bars (so you don’t have to buy the bag), but I won’t be buying anything.
+We walk around the overpriced store that sells plate clocks, magnets, and shelves of Dead Sea mud and salt and cream – and even with buy-one-get-one the price is too much.
+In another store I see canned hummus and foul medammas (fava beans, veg oil, cumin), white chocolate with kiwi, and Riesen bars (so you don’t have to buy the bag), but I won’t be buying anything.
 I go to the toilet before we leave and notice I have a tear in my pants, luckily the pocket helps block the skin that would otherwise be showing.
 These should last me till we get back to my bag.

 I was going to tell Julie to hurry but she’s in and out faster than I was.
 I put the sheesha place in GPS, and we stop by Cozmo first to buy her a cardigan, pyjama pants, and animal print socks.
 I want the matching jammies for me and my teddy bear, or the black silk with red flowers nightgown for adults with the froggy coin purse with matching pedicure set.
 On our way again, and at a roundabout I notice the lit-up striped curb, not only fun but I’m sure it serves a safety purpose as well.